Maintenance Tips for Commercial Garage Doors

 Your garage may be home to your company’s vehicles, inventory and other valuables.
 It’s important to maintain your garage door at least once a season to reduce energy costs and provide a more efficient work environment.
-Follow these overhead garage door maintenance tips to prolong your doors’ life spans.
+Follow these overhead garage door maintenance tips to prolong your doors’ life spans and keep it in working order.

 1. Lubricate Moving Parts